-5.1.2 User Interface Technologies
+3.1 User Interface Technologies

 User interface (UI) design is about creating an interface between the user and a computer system.
 Ideally, this interface should be both intuitive and efficient.
-Until recently interface design has been hampered by the restrictions of technology.
-A history of UIs is a history first of the available hardware (keyboards and later mice) and software (command line, graphical user interface-GUI, and now windows, icons, manipulation, and pointers-WIMP).
+Until recently, interface design has been hampered by the restrictions of technology.
+A history of user interface design is a history first of the available hardware (keyboards and later mice) and software (command line, graphical user interface-GUI, and now windows, icons, manipulation, and pointers-WIMP).
 Given the limitations of the hardware and software an important focus has been to make it easy to learn and use.
-Over the history of computing we have slowly taught people to consider typing more natural than speech [9].
-We forget that a more natural way to interact with computers may be the way we interact with other people.
+Over the history of computing, we have slowly taught people to consider typing more natural than speech [9].
+In our training and adaptation to the limits of the technology, we forget that a more natural way to interact with computers may be the way we interact with other people.
 We have long been used to using multiple modalities to express everything from emotion (angry gesturing and sharp words) to direction (pointing while saying "turn left at that light").
 Work by Reeves and Nass [1] implies that humans may by default treat computers a social partners, regardless of whether computers facilitate that kind of interaction.

 While the technology may not yet be there to take a finely attuned combination of speech and gesture and translate it into computer system commands, it has come a long way.
 Automatic speech recognition (ASR) technology has been under development for over 25 years, with considerable resources devoted to developing systems which can translate speech input into character strings or commands.
-We are just beginning to see fairly wide application of the technology.
+We are just beginning to see expansion in the application of speech technology to user interfaces.
 Though the technology may not have gained wide acceptance at this time, industry and research seem committed to improving the technology to the point that it becomes acceptable.
 While speech may not replace other input modalities, it may prove to be a very powerful means of human-computer communication.

-Although we like to think that speech is a natural form of communication [10, 11] it is misleading to think that this means that it is easy to build interfaces that will provide a natural interaction with a non-human machine [12].
+Although we like to think that speech is a natural form of communication [10, 11], it is misleading to think that this means that it is easy to build interfaces that will provide a natural interaction with a machine [12].
 Another consideration is that despite the naturalness of speech, it takes time and practice to develop a new form of interaction [13, 14].
 Speech user interfaces (SUIs) are evolving as we learn about problems users face with current designs and work to remedy them.
 We feel that much of the potential power of speech is as an additional modality coupled with drawing and writing-pen based interactions.

 Our first work with extended input peripherals and alternative interface metaphors focused on adapting a user's interaction with a pen and piece of paper to the electronic realm.
 In the TAPAGE/DERAPAGE applications [Figure 1, Left], a user can conceptualise a complex nested table or flowchart, draw a rough freehand sketch of the concept, then engage in an interactive dialog with the system until the desired product is realised [15].
 Interactions consist of natural combinations of both pen and speech input - a user can cross out an undesirable line, draw in new additions, and reposition lines or objects using commands such as "put this over here."
-In these applications, we tried to capture the nature of a pen/paper experience, while enhancing the paper's role to become a partner in the process, capable of following high-level instruction and taking an active part in the construction of the document.
+In these applications, we tried to capture the nature of a pen/paper experience, while enhancing the paper's role to become a partner in the process.
+These interfaces are capable of following high-level instruction and taking an active part in the construction of the document.